Leadership: Group members resist leaders

-Although research has indicated that group members' dependence on group leaders can lead to reduced self-reliance and overall group strength, most people actually prefer to be led than to be without a leader (Berkowitz, 1953).
+Group members' dependence on group leaders can lead to reduced self-reliance and overall group strength.
+Most people prefer to be led than to be without a leader.
 This "need for a leader" becomes especially strong in troubled groups that are experiencing some sort of conflict.
 Group members tend to be more contented and productive when they have a leader to guide them.
-Although individuals filling leadership roles can be a direct source of resentment for followers, most people appreciate the contributions that leaders make to their groups and consequently welcome the guidance of a leader (Stewart & Manz, 1995).
+Although individuals filling leadership roles can be a direct source of resentment for followers, most people appreciate the contributions that leaders make to their groups and consequently welcome the guidance of a leader.

 Action-oriented environments

 One approach to team leadership examines action-oriented environments, where effective functional leadership is required to achieve critical or reactive tasks by small teams deployed into the field.
+Some examples of action-oriented leadership include extinguishing a rural fire, locating a missing person, leading a team on an outdoor expedition, or rescuing a person from a potentially hazardous environment.
-In other words, there is leadership of small groups often created to respond to a situation or critical incident.

-In most cases, these teams are tasked to operate in remote and changeable environments with limited support or backup (action environments).
-Leadership of people in these environments requires a different set of skills to that of front line management.
+Leadership of small groups is often created to respond to a situation or critical incident.
+In most cases, these teams are tasked to operate in remote and changeable environments with limited support or backup ("action environments").
+Leadership of people in these environments requires a different set of skills to that of leaders in front-line management.
 These leaders must effectively operate remotely and negotiate the needs of the individual, team, and task within a changeable environment.
-This has been termed action oriented leadership.
-Some examples of demonstrations of action oriented leadership include extinguishing a rural fire, locating a missing person, leading a team on an outdoor expedition, or rescuing a person from a potentially hazardous environment.

 Other examples include modern technology deployments of small/medium-sized IT teams into client plant sites.
-Leadership of these teams requires hands on experience and a lead-by-example attitude to empower team members to make well thought out and concise decisions independent of executive management and/or home base decision makers.
-Early adoption of Scrum and Kanban branch development methodologies helped to alleviate the dependency that field teams had on trunk based development.
-This method of just-in-time action oriented development and deployment allowed remote plant sites to deploy up-to-date software patches frequently and without dependency on core team deployment schedules satisfying the clients need to rapidly patch production environment bugs as needed.
+Leadership of these teams requires hands-on experience and a lead-by-example attitude to empower team members to make well thought-out and concise decisions independent of executive management and/or home-base decision-makers.
+Early adoption of Scrum and Kanban branch development methodologies helped to alleviate the dependency that field teams had on trunk-based development.
+This method of just-in-time action oriented development and deployment allowed remote plant sites to deploy up-to-date software patches frequently and without dependency on core team deployment schedules, satisfying the clients' needs to rapidly patch production environment bugs.

 Critical thought

+The ideas of Edmund Burke (1729–1797) on representative (as opposed to delegate-based) democracy have echoes in the attitudes of elected representatives who regard themselves – and even portray themselves – as "leaders".

 Carlyle's 1840 "Great Man theory", which emphasized the role of leading individuals, met opposition (from Herbert Spencer, Leo Tolstoy, and others) in the 19th and 20th centuries.

-Karl Popper noted in 1945 that leaders can mislead and make mistakes - he warns against deferring to "great men".
+Karl Popper noted in 1945 that leaders can mislead and make mistakes – he warns against deferring to "great men".